MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you enable this policy, OneAuth authentication flow will be used for account signin.
 The OneAuth authentication flow has fewer dependencies and can work without Windows shell.
 The account you use would not be stored in the Email and accounts page.

+This policy will only take effect on Windows 10 RS3 and above.
+On Windows 10 below RS3, OneAuth is used for authentication in Microsoft Edge by default.

   #### Supported features: